hellerve/cj/README.md

 **Nothing much to show for yet.**

-A small JIT framework written in C.
+A small JIT framework written in C, targeting x86.

 This works already (`ret` and `nop`are in fact the only instructions that work as of yet):